 11. Titanfall 2

-Titanfall 2 was released in 2016 and offers an exceptional single-player campaign.
-The multiplayer is also fun, but the single-player is the reason why this game received such high ratings on Steam and Metacritic.
+Titanfall 2 came out in 2016 and offers an exceptional single-player campaign.
+The multiplayer is also fun, but the single-player experience is the reason why this game got such high ratings on Steam and Metacritic.

 The game’s buddy system allows you to pilot a titan called BT-7274.
 But this titan is more than a machine enhanced with artificial intelligence.
 It becomes your friend over the course of the game and demonstrates to you at every step of the way that he genuinely cares about your well-being.

 This connection that you have with BT makes the game superb and full of memorable moments.
 The voice of the robot inspires a lot of trust and there are moments during the game when you have to put all your trust in its judgment.